NFL picks, predictions, best bets today: This Week 10 football parlay returns +2500

 Teams eyeing division titles clash when the New England Patriots battle the Tampa Bay Buccaneers on Sunday to highlight the NFL Week 10 schedule.
 The Patriots (7-2) are looking to win their seventh game in a row as they eye their first AFC East title in six years, while the Buccaneers (6-2) have won three of four and are aiming for their fifth consecutive NFC South crown.
 The Buccaneers enter as 2.5-point favorites, but the Patriots have won seven of 10 all-time meetings, including four of the last five.

-There are a number of other intriguing matchups on the Week 10 NFL schedule, including Ravens at Vikings (+3.5), Steelers at Chargers (-2.5), Jaguars at Texans (+1), with Houston playing without quarterback C.J.
-Stroud (concussion) and Eagles at Packers (-1.5) on Monday, as Green Bay looks to overcome the loss of explosive tight end Tucker Kraft (knee).
+There are a number of other intriguing matchups on the Week 10 NFL schedule, including Ravens at Vikings (+4.5), Steelers at Chargers (-2.5), Jaguars at Texans (+1), in a matchup in with both C.J.
+Stroud (concussion) and Brian Thomas Jr. (ankle) are sidelines, as well as Eagles at Packers (-1.5) on Monday, as Green Bay looks to overcome the loss of explosive tight end Tucker Kraft (knee).
 Before locking in any Week 10 NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.